ricardofbarros/examine/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)

 examine is a utility module that provides a powerful yet simple API to assert code in production.
-Using an [assertion framework](https://github.com/chaijs/chai) wrapped inside examine you will be able to use the assertion framework APIs without the fear of uncaught exceptions.
+Using an [assertion framework](https://github.com/chaijs/chai) wrapped inside this package you will be able to use the assertion framework APIs without the fear of uncaught exceptions.

-Errors thrown by the `assert` and `expect` APIs are caught and handled by the subject handler.
+Errors thrown by the `assert` and `expect` APIs are caught and handled by the callback you bind to examine.

 Imagine a big invisible and smart `try-catch` block wrapped around your app that only catches specific errors.
 That's what this is.